-The black walnut tree (Juglans nigra) is a great hard wood tree that is grown in many home landscapes.
-Sometimes it is planted as a great shade tree and other times, for the wonderful nuts it produces.
-However, because of a thing called black walnut toxicity, some plants don’t do well when planted around the black walnut.
+The black walnut tree (Juglans nigra) is an impressive hardwood tree grown in many home landscapes.
+Sometimes it is planted as a shade tree and other times for the wonderful nuts it produces.
+However, because of black walnut toxicity, some plants don’t do well when planted around the black walnut.

 Planting Around a Black Walnut Tree